Skip to content

 Melted butter

 Pour olive oil into skillet and heat.
 Add green onions, celery and garlic.
 Marinate until soft, not brown.
 Add chopped shrimp, let simmer until cooked, stirring gently to keep from sticking.
-Add lump crabmeat and stir gently.
-Add salt and pepper to taste.
+Gently fold in lump crabmeat.
+Season with salt and pepper to taste.
 Let simmer about 20 minutes.
 Stir in parsley and bread crumbs.

 Parboil lobsters 2 minutes to the pound.
 Clean cavity in the head, fill with dressing, and sprinkle lightly with paprika.
 Brush the entire lobster with melted butter.
 Place in broiler for about 20 minutes.